azconf-dev/azconf-dev.github.io/_speakers/Dinesh-Kumar.md

 featured: false
 active: Y
 speakerbio: |
+    Being technology optimist, coming through 8+ years of work around data, he is deeply involved along with a great team to design and implement B2B products around Data stack as SaaS and installable format for Big Data, ETL and BI.

 session: |
     **Workshop : Become Data Nerd with no code using ML.Net and Power BI**